Ventus218/IO-monad-correct-implementation/README.md

 ### Why the for comprehension behaves differently?

-The version which uses for comprehension behaves differently (before running the computation it prints "Hello world") but still wrongly.
+The version which uses for comprehension behaves differently (before running the computation it also prints "world") but still wrongly.

-The reason is that when the for comprehension will be desugared it will result in a call to `map` in the end.
+The reason is that when the for comprehension is be desugared it results in a call to `map` in the end.
 And the `map` function is automatically implemented in the `Monad` typeclass by means of the `flatMap`.